MicrosoftDocs/cpp-docs.it-it/docs/c-runtime-library/reference/resetstkoflw.md

 ### <a name="description"></a>Descrizione

-Nell'esempio seguente viene illustrato come utilizzare consigliata **resetstkoflw** in un programma in cui le eccezioni strutturate vengono convertite in eccezioni C++.
+L'esempio seguente illustra l'uso consigliato di **resetstkoflw** in un programma in cui le eccezioni strutturate vengono convertite in eccezioni C++.

 ### <a name="code"></a>Codice